 If time permits, take a half day trip to Stirling Castle, the one castle no one leaves Edinburgh and Glasgow without visiting.

-This was also the end of our Scotland road trip when we returned our rental car.
+This was also the end of our 7-day Scotland road trip when we returned our rental car.
 We moved around by public transport throughout Glasgow and our next destination, Edinburgh.

 Stay: Hostelling Glasgow

 Our hostel was part of an old building atop a hill by Kelvingrove Park.
 The room we were booked in, a private double bed en suite, required climbing a flight of grand wooden stairs that have aged with grace – the kind you’d see in old palaces.

 Our twin bed room, when we entered, had a strange musty smell – like that of a toilet that hadn’t been aired – and it didn’t go away throughout our stay.

 The location was in an upper-class residential area, hence most shops required walking a 10-minute walk around its radius to get to the main streets.